Classics with Oriental Studies at Balliol College

 One of the biggest Classics colleges in Oxford, Balliol is unusual in having tutors in all four of the main areas of the subject, a large, vibrant and cohesive community of undergraduates and postgraduates, a college library with one of the best Classics collections in Oxford, and plenty of opportunities to participate in the wider life of the subject, including Classics societies and travel grants.

 For Oriental Studies, both Professor Thomas and Dr Kelly (see below) have strong research interests in the relationship between Near Eastern and Ancient Greek culture and literature.
-Furthermore, though they are not ordinarily involved in undergraduate instruction, both the Boden Professor of Sanskrit and the Numata Professor of Buddhist Studies are located at Balliol.
+Furthermore, both the Boden Professor of Sanskrit and the Numata Professor of Buddhist Studies are located at Balliol.
+Both offer teaching to undergraduates, sometimes in the College, alongside the instruction they receive at the Oriental Institute and, for some subjects, in other centres.

 Number of places at Balliol: 7–8 for Classics (and Joint Schools).